Mr-Zamora/SQL_fundamentals/setup/00_setup_guide.md

 - For Windows: Use the full path: `C:\SQLite\sqlite3 school.db`
   - Note: Using the full path only specifies where to find the SQLite program; it does NOT change your working directory.
 Your database operations will still work in your current directory.
   - To verify your current working directory in SQLite, you can run: `.databases` (this shows the path to your current database file)
+- **For Windsurf Terminal Users**: The Windsurf terminal may have a different PATH setting than your regular PowerShell.
+If `sqlite3` works in your regular PowerShell but not in Windsurf, always use the full path in Windsurf: `C:\SQLite\sqlite3 school.db`
 - For Mac: Make sure Homebrew's bin directory is in your PATH
 - If you've just added SQLite to your PATH, you may need to close and reopen your terminal